warmfusion/warmfusion.github.io/projects.md

 - Cross-Stitch desk ornamanent
 	- Create something nice for my desk using cross stitch to convert some Pixel art into a physical object
 	- ?
 As the material is quite thin, i wonder what a few white LEDs would look like behind key points - accenting elements such as eyes ?
+- Herding Cats
+        - A robot, or pair, which tries to locate an object or point by asking a user (or other robot) if hes cold, warm, hot or found it
+        - A simple html page could present the four options and the robot then has to trianulate its position and where it suspects the object is

 ## Big Project Ideas